Unitail: Detecting, Reading, and Matching in Retail Scene: The Unitail

 We annotate each product with a quadrilateral style bounding box, denoted as QUAD.
 Fig.\ref{fig:advance_of_quad} is an illustration of its advance.
 A QUAD refers to 4 points $p_{tl}$, $p_{tr}$, $p_{br}$, $p_{bl}$ with 8 degrees of freedom ($x_{tl}$, $y_{tl}$, $x_{tr}$, $y_{tr}$, $x_{br}$, $y_{br}$, $x_{bl}$, $y_{bl}$).
 For regular products shaped mainly in cuboid and cylinder, the ($x_{tl}$,$y_{tl}$) is defined as the top-left corners of their frontal faces, and the other points represent the rest 3 corners in clockwise order.
 For spherical, cones, and other shapes whose corners are difficult to identify, and for irregularly shaped products where so defined quadrilateral box cannot cover the entire frontal face, we first draw the minimum AABB and then adjust the four corners according to the camera perspective.
 As belabored, the frontal face of a product has the most representative information and is also critical for appearance consistency, but we still annotate the side face if the front face is invisible.

-Totally, 1,777,108 QUADs are annotated in 3 rounds of verification.
+Totally, 1,777,108 QUADs are annotated by 13 well-trained annotators in 3 rounds of verification.
 The origin-domain is split to training (8,216 images, 1,215,013 QUADs), validation (588 images, 92,128 QUADs), and origin-domain testing set (2,940 images, 432,896 QUADs).
 The cross-domain supports a testing set (500 images, 37,071 QUADs).
 Their density and scale are shown in Fig.\ref{fig:det_stats}